Chiewy23/design-patterns/README.md

 Have a dedicated place in which to create objects.

 The first rule of design patterns is always program to an interface (or at least, a base class).

+## Template Method

+Subclasses decide how to implement steps in an algorithm.